North South Trail (Rhode Island)

-The North–South Trail (RI) is a 77 mi hiking trail that runs the length of Rhode Island from the Atlantic Ocean in Charlestown to the Massachusetts border in Burrillville, Rhode Island.
+The North South Trail is a 77 mi hiking trail that runs the length of Rhode Island from the Atlantic Ocean in Charlestown to the Massachusetts border in Burrillville, Rhode Island.
 The trail is remarkably rural and scenic.
 Features include attractive lakeshores, bogs, beaches, hills, rock outcrops, farmland, and dense woodland.

-The North–South Trail is the logical extension of the Midstate Trail in Massachusetts and the Wapack Trail in New Hampshire; these three trails together make up a 191 mi greenway footpath.
+The North South Trail is the logical extension of the Midstate Trail in Massachusetts and the Wapack Trail in New Hampshire; these three trails together make up a 191 mi greenway footpath.